Clastify logo

 Image

-Only the component of the force perpendicular to the radius line produces the turning effect.
+Only the part of the force perpendicular to the radius line produces the turning effect.
 You can say the same thing another way: torque is force multiplied by the perpendicular distance from the axis to the force’s line of action.
-In many problems, using that perpendicular distance is the cleanest method.
+In many questions, that perpendicular distance gives the quickest route.

 Sense, not full vector treatment

-Torque is formally a vector, but in this course we usually only need its rotational sense: clockwise or counter-clockwise.
-Choose one sense as positive, then keep that choice throughout the calculation.
-A sign error in a torque question is usually not a physics error; it’s a bookkeeping error.
+Torque is formally a vector, but in this course we usually just need its rotational sense: clockwise or counter-clockwise.
+Pick one sense as positive and keep it for the whole calculation.
+If a torque answer has the wrong sign, the physics is often fine; the bookkeeping has slipped.

-Maximum torque occurs when the force is perpendicular to the radius line.
-If the force points directly through the axis, the torque is zero: a force through the hinge cannot open the door.
+Torque is maximum when the force is perpendicular to the radius line.
+If the force points directly through the axis, the torque is zero.
+A force through the hinge can’t open the door.

 Resultant torque zero

-A body is in rotational equilibrium if its angular velocity stays constant because the resultant torque on it is zero.
-It may be stationary, or it may already be rotating at a steady rate.
+A body is in rotational equilibrium when its angular velocity stays constant because the resultant torque on it is zero.
+It might be at rest, or it might already be rotating at a steady rate.
 The condition is

-Think of it as the rotational version of translational equilibrium.
+This matches the idea of translational equilibrium.
 In translation, zero resultant force gives no linear acceleration.
 In rotation, zero resultant torque gives no angular acceleration.

 Image